ruggi/macos/README.md

 ## What it does

-* Set up dotfiles and config files (mostly borrowed from [Iain's amazing repo](https://github.com/iain/dotfiles)
+* Set up dotfiles and config files (mostly borrowed from [Iain's amazing repo](https://github.com/iain/dotfiles))
 * Install Homebrew
 * Install some homebrew packages (see `brew/install.list`)
 * Install some gems (see `gems/install.list`)
 * Install some utility apps from the Mac App Store (The Unarchiver, 1Password, Better, Shush)
-* Sets up zsh
+* Set up zsh
-* Installs iTerm
+* Install iTerm
-* Provides configuration `plist` for iTerm with custom profiles
+* Provide configuration `plist` for iTerm with custom profiles
-* Sets up vim the way I use it
+* Set up vim the way I use it
-* Tweaks the OS borrowing stuff from [this amazing script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos)
+* Tweak the OS (mostly from [this amazing script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos))